Ultimate Guide to Walker’s Low Catmint Care

 Dividing: Every few years, consider dividing mature catmint plants.
 This helps to rejuvenate the plant, preventing the center of the plant from become woody and promoting increased flowering.
 Divide the plant in early spring or fall.

-Landscape Design Ideas for Catmint
+Landscaping Ideas for Walker’s Low Catmint

 Mass Planting: Plant Walker's Low catmint in mass groupings to create a striking visual impact.
 Its lavender flowers and grayish-green foliage will provide a beautiful carpet of color and texture.